Ttibsi/iris/README.md

 # IRIS
 Yet another terminal text editor.
-Taking a ton of inspiration from vim and friends as well as other popular text editors (nano, emcacs, VS*ode) to a lesser extent
+Taking a ton of inspiration from vim and friends as well as other popular text editors (nano, emacs, VS*ode) to a lesser extent

 #### Why "Iris"?